Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Reference Checks and New Immigrant Considerations

 New immigrants to Canada often lack Canadian credit history, employment verification, or previous landlord references despite being financially stable and responsible tenants.
-For applicants without Canadian credit scores, request 3-6 months prepaid rent allocated toward the final months of the lease term (not the first months).
+For applicants without Canadian credit scores, request 3–6 months’ prepaid rent allocated toward the final months of the lease term rather than the first months.
 This structure ensures the tenant remains motivated to fulfill the entire fixed-term lease while providing financial security for the landlord.
-Verify international employment through company websites or LinkedIn profiles confirming legitimate positions, and request bank statements showing fund transfers from home countries demonstrating financial capacity.
-For additional information on managing multi-unit tenant placement efficiently, systematic screening processes scale across growing portfolios.
+Verify international employment through company websites or LinkedIn profiles, and request bank statements showing fund transfers from home countries that confirm financial capacity.

 Manage Multi-Unit Calgary Portfolios Efficiently

-Scale Challenges for Twenty-Plus Units
+Scale Challenges for Managers Overseeing 20+ Units

-Automation and Syndication Tools
+Automation and Syndication Tools for Calgary Portfolios

-Tenant Retention in High-Vacancy Market
+Tenant Retention Strategy in Calgary’s High-Vacancy Market